 - not have been found by a court to be legally incompetent to vote

-- The District of Columbia offers online voter registration.
+- Washington, D.C. offers online voter registration.

 - To register in DC, you must provide your DC DMV-issued identification number or if you do not have a DMV-issued identification number, the last four digits of your Social Security Number.
 You must draw or upload a signature, but for best results, sign this form using a stylus or your finger on your mobile device.
 A typed signature is not acceptable.
 Please disregard the option to type a signature.